jellyfin/jellyfin.org/docs/general/server/media/music-videos.md

 # Music videos

-The `Music Videos` library type can be used to organize music videos.
+The `Music videos` library type can be used to organize music videos.

 The music videos are organized into folders, and the folder structure will be presented directly to the users.